Nice Fish

 Nice Fish is a 2013 play by Mark Rylance, co-written with Louis Jenkins and adapted from poems by the latter.
-It received its world premiere production at the Guthrie Theater in Minneapolis, opening on April 6, 2013, and running through May 18, 2013..
+It received its world premiere production at the Guthrie Theater in Minneapolis, opening on April 6, 2013, and ran through May 18, 2013.
 The original production was directed by Rylance and Claire van Kampen (who also contributed original music) and featured Rylance as Ron as well as actors Jim Lichtscheidl as Eric, Emily Swallow as Flo and Chris Carlson as Wayne.
 The cast also included Bob Davis as DNR Officer and Tyson Forbes as Wainwright.

 The genesis of the play was revealed in a 2016 New Yorker feature: "Nice Fish began with a foray on the ice.
 In the winter of 2008, Rylance played the title role in a production of Peer Gynt, at the Guthrie Theatre in Minneapolis.
 There was an interval between performances, and a few friends invited him to go ice fishing.
 Van Kampen went too, but the wind knocked her over.
 In New York a few months later, Rylance came across Jenkins’s poems and recalled that day on the ice in Minnesota.
 ‘I just liked the poems tremendously,’ he said.
 ‘They made me laugh, but underneath there was a deep melancholy, a blue note that appealed to me.’"

 After the 2013 Minneapolis premiere, Rylance decided the original three-act version of Nice Fish needed trimming, as he said in a 2016 article: “’I added too much,’ [Rylance] conceded.
 The play would be more powerful, he resolved, if he shaved off the majority of his own dialogue, leaving only essential connective tissue between the poems.”